Arizona Trail Conditions

 of the closure area and an alternative route around it, go

-The equestrian bypass around Flagstaff (AZT-32b) has been re-opened between
+The equestrian bypass around Flagstaff has been damaged by this past summers rains.

-for the most current information on conditions in the burn area.
+for the most current information on conditions in this area.

 Passage #37 - Grand Canyon - South Rim

 The Tusayan Bike trail (which the AZT follows) ends 0.3 miles north of Tusayan.